-These days, with five kiddos to keep track of, there are no more charts.
+These days, with six kiddos to keep track of, there are no more charts.
 I’ve tried – but I am just waaay too distracted and inconsistent.

 What to do now?

+It totally works!
 This little sign and this little bell have changed everything about “going potty” in our house.

 Ringing the bell is a shiny reminder to follow each step.
 It’s a satisfying reward that the child is able to get for himself.
 It’s not poisonous or addictive.
 (Well, it’s slightly addictive.
 Some kids can’t. stop. ringing. the. bell.
 Alas, there’s a downside to everything.
 I’m just being honest.)
 But I like that I can hear it from across the house and know that all-is-well concerning toilet seats, toilet bowls, and clean hands.
 I can encourage my child and say, “Hey, I heard that bell!
 Good job!”